a-sh-dev/hyd_ruby_terminal_app/README.md

 ##### Feature 1.1 – *Record* a log of *<u>how user is doing (feeling)</u>* before and after using the app

 - Log is created, saved and retrievable under a user's unique name/nickname to prevent potential duplicates and also to provide privacy
-- Log entry details include date, day and time of use
+- Log entry details include date, the user's feelings (before and after) and a timestamp for back-end purpose.
 - The last 5 entries of the log is displayed after the '*entertainment*' part and just before exiting the app
   - The log entries are for display only and are immutable once stored
-- Log keeps track on the user's feeling category before and after using the app and the app will respond to the user accordingly before it quits
+- The log keeps track on the user's feeling category before and after using the app and the app will respond to the user accordingly before it quits:
-  - Two categories at the start of the app (before):
+  - Two categories of the user's feelings:
-    - *Alert/Concern*: sad / stress / angry
+    - *Alert/Concern*: sad / stress / anxious
-    - *Normal*: bored / just ok / happy
+    - *Normal*: bored / average / happy
-  - Feeling categories at the end of the app (after):
-    - *Alert/Concern*: worse
-    - Same-same (is considered as alert/concern category based on the first entry)
-    - *Normal*: better

 ##### Feature 1.2 – *Respond* to the user with how they're doing (feeling)

-- When the user's feeling is in the *Alert/Concern* category, after the log is displayed, a mental health facts and advice will be displayed subsequently before exiting the app, including a helpline number
+- When the user's feeling is in the *Alert/Concern* category, after the log is displayed, a mental health tips and advice will be displayed subsequently before exiting the app, including a helpline number
-  - The mental health facts and advice will be catered according to the specific user's feeling: sad / stress / angry

 #### Feature 2: Entertainment